Arts of Armenia-Vocabulary

 Metallurgy - The science that deals with extracting metals from their ores purifying, alloying and creating useful objects with them.
 The Armenian plateau was one of the first regions to practice metallurgy, using bronze and iron.
 As a result Armenians have long been master metalworkers and jewelers.
 Studying their physical and chemical suitability for particular uses.
 From Greek metallourgos, miner, worker in metals.

-Miniature - Term applied both to painting in manuscripts and to the related form of independent, small paintings, particularly portraits, that developed in the 16th century.
-Originally referred to publication; since the 16th century, however, the term has been applied more vividly to encompass the small-scale painted illustrations in manuscripts, the result of a mistaken etymology, which associated the word with ‘minute.’
-In the medieval period a manuscript miniature was referred to as historia, and contempories called portrait miniatures ‘limnings’ (from illumination) or ‘pictures in little.’
-Comes from Latin miniare, “to color with red,” manuscripts were originally decorated with red or minium.
+Miniature - A small picture painted directly onto the surface of a manuscript.
+Term applied both to painting in manuscripts and to the related form of independent, small paintings, particularly portraits, that developed in the 16th century.
+Since the 16th century, the term has been applied more vividly to encompass the small-scale painted illustrations in manuscripts, the result of a mistaken etymology, which associated the word with ‘minute.’
+In the medieval period a manuscript miniature was referred to as historia, and contemporaries called portrait miniatures ‘limnings’ (from illumination) or ‘pictures in little.’
+Comes from Latin miniare, “to color with red.”
+Manuscripts were originally decorated with red or minium.

 Mint - This is a place where official money is coined.
 In the early thirteenth century, large quantities of Cilician silver coins were minted and circulated in the worldwide market.
 Cilicia Armenia was the main center for issuing coins.